MikeMcl/bignumber.js/README.md

 If a smaller and simpler library is required see [big.js](https://github.com/MikeMcl/big.js/).
 It's less than half the size but only works with decimal numbers and only has half the methods.
-It also does not allow `NaN` or `Infinity`, or have the configuration options of this library.
+It also has fewer configuration options than this library, and does not allow `NaN` or `Infinity`.

 See also [decimal.js](https://github.com/MikeMcl/decimal.js/), which among other things adds support for non-integer powers, and performs all operations to a specified number of significant digits.